Frequently Asked

 because of the relatively larger take by the bookies,

-who often run their books to greater than 125%, compared
+who sometimes run their books to greater than 125%,

-to around 5% or even less on most other sports.
-However,
+compared to around 5% or even less on most other sports.

-in racing, because of the large fields and long odds
+However, in racing, because of the large fields and

-difference in the skill level of punters and therefore
+is a greater difference in the skill level of punters

 Tennis has traditionally been a good